POORT8/Poort8.Docs/dvu/direct-ean.md

 }
 ```

+Note:
+- DVU needs additional info on EANs to be able to get the data.
+It is not expected that useers will supply these properties.
+Therefore, the availability of this flow is contingent on the implementation of info from CAR (Centraal Aansluitingen Register).
+- DVU requires EANs to be grouped.
+For this direct EAN flow, choose a user friendly group name as it will be shown to the approver.
+- When requesting access to a single EAN, use a resourceGroup with the single EAN as resource.
-Note: The orchestration object is not needed for the direct EAN access flow
+- The orchestration object is not needed for the direct EAN access flow.

 #### **Authentication**